greg-js/arch-wiki-md-repo/wiki/_content/english/Gamepad.md

 # This rule is needed for basic functionality of the controller in Steam and keyboard/mouse emulation
 SUBSYSTEM=="usb", ATTRS{idVendor}=="28de", MODE="0666"

-# This rule is necessary for gamepad emulation; make sure you replace 'pgriffais' with a group that the user that runs Steam belongs to
+# This rule is necessary for gamepad emulation; make sure you add yourself to 'steamcontroller' group
 KERNEL=="uinput", MODE="0660", GROUP="steamcontroller", OPTIONS+="static_node=uinput"

 ```

-Additionally, create a group of steam controller users.
+Create a group of steam controller users.

 ```
 # groupadd steamcontroller